howerj/libforth/readme.md

 * 'emit'        ( x -- )

-The is like "\_emit", it writes a single character out to the output stream, however it drops the resulting status.
+Write a single character out to the output stream.

 ## Library of Forth words